Strategic Approach Leads to Double-Digit Increases in Sponsored Research Funding

 “The research awards we’re pursuing will allow UVA Engineering to lead the way in addressing grand challenges in such areas as healthcare, the environment, advanced materials and the cyber future,” Norris said.

-Norris began laying the foundation for research growth several years ago by building a research infrastructure within UVA Engineering to support faculty in leading large initiatives.
-She appointed a new director for pre-award research support, and recently the School announced that Susan L.R.
-Barker, who has served as senior director of research development, will take a new role as associate dean for research.
-Norris and Barker also hired a director of corporate relations, John Ralston.
-And they strengthened ties with the University’s research leadership to provide services and support for faculty across UVA.
+Norris began laying the foundation for research growth several years ago by building a research infrastructure within UVA Engineering to support faculty in leading large initiatives, including a focus on research development support.
+Susan Barker serves as associate dean for research, Jeffrey Fox is the director of research development, and John Ralston is the director of corporate relations.
+UVA Engineering also has strengthened ties with the University’s research leadership to provide services and support for faculty across UVA.

-To support new faculty in building their research programs, Norris instituted a series of research orientations, workshops and mentoring opportunities, as well as a library of online research resources.
+To support new faculty in building their research programs, Norris and Barker instituted a series of research orientations, workshops and mentoring opportunities, as well as a library of online research resources.
+They also worked to inspire faculty to greater heights for research.
+An annual Research Innovation Award competition provided more than $2.5 million in seed funding to more than 50 interdisciplinary teams from 2016-2018.

-In 2015, Norris began leading annual engineering cross-cutting research retreats, attended by the majority of UVA Engineering’s faculty.
-During the retreats, teams of faculty present concepts for highly focused, multi-disciplinary research efforts that target pressing societal challenges - efforts that are now facilitated by John Lach, professor of electrical and computer engineering who is also serving in a new role as director of cross-cutting research.
+UVA Engineering also holds annual research retreats, attended by the majority of UVA Engineering’s faculty.
+During the retreats, teams of faculty have been given opportunities to present concepts for highly focused, multi-disciplinary research efforts that target pressing societal challenges.
 Initiatives emerging from the retreats have driven Engineering School and University investments in new faculty and research facilities.

 “These retreats helped identify UVA Engineering’s research strengths, guiding investments, building new research connections and helping us clearly articulate our areas of strength and focus,” Norris said.